el-buku/shopify-customer-self-delete-app/readme.md

-this app was created in order to allow customers to self delete their account because shopify doest now allow that out-of-the-box ._.
+this app was created in order to allow customers to self delete their own account because shopify doesn't allow that out-of-the-box ._.

 steps:
 - over ngrok tunnel or ssl connection